This post was most recently updated on April 28th, 2019.Reading Time: 3 minutes.

 Depending on the type of your project, the right solution might be just a bit different – although the error seems to be thrown by msbuild during the build/publish action in any case.
 And just like the error says, it’s because a step in the process is failing because it’s trying to use a folder that’s located in a path that’s too long.

 We’ll need to get the feature’s deployment path to be shorter.
-This applies to AT LEAST the typical, Classic SharePoint solutions:
+This applies to AT LEAST the following typical, Classic SharePoint solutions:

 - Full-trust solutions